Pavansomisetty21/Vision_Finetuning_Unsloth_Radiography-Image-Captioning/README.md

 # Vision_Finetuning_Unsloth_Radiography-Image-Captioning
-In this we fine tune Llama-3.2-11B-Vision-Instruct model on unsloth/Radiology_mini dataset for Image captioning generation
+In this we fine tune Llama-3.2-11B-Vision-Instruct model on unsloth/Radiology_mini dataset for Image caption/Description generation